Optics: Photography

 Modern zoom lenses may have some or all of these attributes.

-The absolute value for the exposure time required depends on how sensitive to light the medium being used is (measured by the film speed, or, for digital media, by the quantum efficiency).
+The required exposure time depends on how sensitive to light the medium being used is (measured by the film speed, or, for digital media, by the quantum efficiency).
 Early photography used media that had very low light sensitivity, and so exposure times had to be long even for very bright shots.
 As technology has improved, so has the sensitivity through film cameras and digital cameras.

 Other results from physical and geometrical optics apply to camera optics.
 For example, the maximum resolution capability of a particular camera set-up is determined by the diffraction limit associated with the pupil size and given, roughly, by the Rayleigh criterion.

 Atmospheric optics

 A colourful sky is often due to scattering of light off particulates and pollution, as in this photograph of a sunset during the October 2007 California wildfires.

 The unique optical properties of the atmosphere cause a wide range of spectacular optical phenomena.
 The blue colour of the sky is a direct result of Rayleigh scattering which redirects higher frequency (blue) sunlight back into the field of view of the observer.
 Because blue light is scattered more easily than red light, the sun takes on a reddish hue when it is observed through a thick atmosphere, as during a sunrise or sunset.
 Additional particulate matter in the sky can scatter different colours at different angles creating colourful glowing skies at dusk and dawn.
 Scattering off of ice crystals and other particles in the atmosphere are responsible for halos, afterglows, coronas, rays of sunlight, and sun dogs.
 The variation in these kinds of phenomena is due to different particle sizes and geometries.

 Mirages are optical phenomena in which light rays are bent due to thermal variations in the refraction index of air, producing displaced or heavily distorted images of distant objects.
 Other dramatic optical phenomena associated with this include the Novaya Zemlya effect where the sun appears to rise earlier than predicted with a distorted shape.
 A spectacular form of refraction occurs with a temperature inversion called the Fata Morgana where objects on the horizon or even beyond the horizon, such as islands, cliffs, ships or icebergs, appear elongated and elevated, like "fairy tale castles".

 Rainbows are the result of a combination of internal reflection and dispersive refraction of light in raindrops.
 A single reflection off the backs of an array of raindrops produces a rainbow with an angular size on the sky that ranges from 40° to 42° with red on the outside.
 Double rainbows are produced by two internal reflections with angular size of 50.5° to 54° with violet on the outside.
 Because rainbows are seen with the sun 180° away from the centre of the rainbow, rainbows are more prominent the closer the sun is to the horizon.